lapinek/platform-scripting/README.md

 ### Managing Scripts in AM

-The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/#manage-scripts) chapter in AM's docs shows how the scripts can be managed via REST and command line interfaces.
-This may be the most efficient way to manage scripts in automatically maintained environments; for example, in production deployments.
+The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter shows how the scripts can be managed via REST and command line interfaces.
+These may represent the most efficient way to manage scripts in automated environments; for example, in production deployments.

-At the same time, AM console provides a visual and easy to use interface for managing scripts and applying them to authentication and authorization events.
-We will use the console to apply a script to an authentication procedure in AM.
+At the same time, AM console provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.
+For the example purposes, we will use the console to apply a script to an authentication procedure in AM.

 ### Client-Side Scripts